dspeyer/dspeyer.github.io/combat/index.md

 Melee attacks are either swinging or thrusting.
 Swinging attacks get 3/2 strength when done in two hands, but may require adequate space.

 One handed melee attacks add strength to damage for primary hand, 1/2 strength for off hand.

+Distance provides an AC bonus (2 per increment) against ranged attacks, but nothin against melee.
+Note that this is a bonus to AC and not a penalty to attack, this will matter in several cases.

 ## Movement